Eliminate harmful materials

 Our environmental management process tracks material use on a site-by-site basis.
 Focusing on high-risk applications and suppliers, we test thousands of components every year for chemical compliance at Electrolux laboratories and selected approved institutes.

-The Eco@web online database is our Group chemical management tool, and includes detailed information on the chemicals used in our products.
+Eco@web is our Group chemical management tool, and includes detailed information on the chemicals used in our products as well as in our manufacturing sites.
 It allows us to avoid unwanted materials and track those that might cause concern in the future.
-Eco@web helps to manage our complex supply chain of over 3,000 direct suppliers and provides proof of chemical compliance for consumers and institutions.
+Eco@web helps to manage our complex supply chain of over 3,000 direct suppliers.
+The tracked data and collected documentation provides proof of chemical compliance for consumers and institutions.

 - Driving the phase out of chemicals where it is not supported by regulation.